 How to sow grass seed step by step

-Too few seeds per square metre, and you’ll end up with bare patches you’ll have to tend to later.
+However, too few seeds per square metre, and you’ll end up with bare patches you’ll have to tend to later.
 Too many, and you might end up exhausting the soil and making it difficult for the seeds to get enough air and moisture.

 There’s no need to worry, though, as the correct amount of seeds per square metre should be printed on the pack.

-Step 2: Distribute the seed evenly
+Step two: Distribute the seed evenly

 If you’re working with a large seedbed, use a broadcast spreader for even seed distribution.
 This will ensure uniform coverage, preventing sparse or overcrowded areas.

-In fact, it’s probably easier over a smaller area – just make sure you sprinkle the seeds evenly across its entirety.
+So, what if you’re only seeding a small patch?
+Do you just sprinkle grass seed?
+Yes, you can do that!
+In fact, it’s probably easier over a smaller area.
+Just make sure you sprinkle the seeds evenly across its entirety.
 That’s how to sow grass seed by hand.

-Step 3: Rake the seedbed carefully
+Step three: Rake the seedbed carefully

 Gently rake the soil after seeding to lightly cover the grass seeds.
 This enhances seed-to-soil contact, promoting germination.

-Step 4: Firm down the seedbed
+Step four: Firm down the seedbed

-Step 5: Water the seeds regularly
+Step five: Water the seeds regularly

 If no rain is forecast that day, water the seeded area immediately after sowing with a light spray.
 Then, keep the soil consistently moist during the germination period, which typically takes one to two weeks, as we mentioned earlier.